gitlabhq/gitlab-runner/.gitlab/merge_request_templates/Security Release.md

   - [ ] Ensure it's approved according to our [Approval Guidelines].
   - [ ] Ensure it's approved by an AppSec engineer.
     - If you're unsure who should approve, find the AppSec engineer associated to the issue in the [Canonical repository], or ask #sec-appsec on Slack.
+    - [ ] When approving, the AppSec engineer should mention this MR on the [security release tracking issue] in the `gitlab-org/gitlab` project for awareness
   - [ ] Merge request _must_ close the corresponding security issue.
 - [ ] Ensure that a backport MR targeting a versioned stable branch (`X-Y-stable`) is approved by a maintainer.